British Renaissance Artists And Art

 British Renaissance Art

 As was the case for most of England, the Elizabeth era, which happened in the second half of the 16th century, is usually regarded as the height of the English Renaissance.
-Some scholars see the beginning of the Renaissance taking place in the early 16th century or during the reign of Henry the VIII.
+Some scholars see the Renaissance as beginning in the early 16th century or during the reign of Henry VIII.

 The Renaissance style was slow to penetrate the British cities and life, so the English Renaissance was not the same as the Italian Renaissance.
-One of the significant differences was literature and music; this was the dominant art form for the British Renaissance.
-Visual arts were much less significant than during the Italian renaissance era.
+One of the significant differences was literature and music; these were the dominant art forms during the British Renaissance.
+Visual arts were much less important than during the Italian Renaissance era.

-Britain was very slow to produce any arts in the renaissance style.
-The artists located in the Tudor Court of Henry the Eighth and Elizabeth the first were mainly created by foreigners.
+Britain was very slow to produce any art in the Renaissance style.
+The artists in the Tudor Court of Henry the Eighth and Elizabeth the First were mainly created by foreigners.

 British Renaissance Artists

-During the British Renaissance era, the English reformation was also taking place.
-The reformation took place when the church of England broke away from the authority of the pope and the Roman Catholic Church.
+During the British Renaissance era, the English Reformation was also taking place.
+The Reformation occurred when the church of England broke away from the authority of the pope and the Roman Catholic Church.

 One of the critical foreign artists was the Swiss-German painter Hans Holbein, the younger.
 He was one of the more prominent painters to work in what was known as the English or Northern Renaissance style.

-The breakaway from the Roman Catholic church also affected the art of this period and slowed down the production of the English Renaissance arts.
-Under the reformation, iconoclasm also came, the social belief and importance of destroying icons, images, and monuments.
+The breakaway from the Roman Catholic church also affected this period’s art and slowed the production of the English Renaissance arts.
+Under the reformation, iconoclasm and the social belief and importance of destroying icons, images, and monuments also came.

-The iconoclasm belief destroyed almost all medieval religions because of the shift in the religion of England; this in turn also destroyed most medieval religious art and idols.
-So as not to look like they were practicing iconoclasm, the English art then became dominated by portrait painting and landscapes.
+The iconoclasm belief destroyed almost all medieval religions because of the shift in the religion of England; this, in turn, also destroyed most medieval religious art and idols.
+So as not to look like they were practicing iconoclasm, the English art became dominated by portrait painting and landscapes.

 During this era, we can credit the British with the invention of portrait miniatures.
 The artist essentially took the techniques of the dying art of the illuminated manuscript and transferred this to a miniature portrait that people could wear in lockets.